- Search The Registry

 Twain was born Samuel Langhorne Clemens in Florida, Missouri, the sixth of seven children born to Jane Lampton, a native of Kentucky, and John Marshall Clemens, a native of Virginia.
 His parents met when his father moved to Missouri; they were married in 1823.
 Twain was of Cornish, English, and Scots-Irish descent.
 He was born two months premature and so thin and sickly, his mother remembered, that "I could see no promise in him."
 Only three of his siblings survived childhood: Orion, Henry, and Pamela.
 His sister Margaret died when Twain was three, and his brother Benjamin died three years later.
 His brother Pleasant Hannibal died at three weeks of age.

 According to Ron Powers, a Twain biographer, "race was always a factor in his consciousness partly because black people and black voices nurtured him before he understood the differences white society instilled.
-They were the first voices of his youth and the most powerful, the most metaphorical, the most vivid storytelling voices of his childhood.
+They were the first voices of his youth and the most powerful, metaphorical, and vivid storytelling voices of his childhood.
 Uncle Dan'l and Aunt Hannah, who was rumored to be a thousand years old and a confidant of Moses, these were towering personalities to him."
-One of his most lasting childhood memories was of a dozen men and women chained together waiting to be shipped downriver to the slave market.
+One of his most lasting childhood memories was of a dozen men and women chained together, waiting to be shipped downriver to the slave market.
 "They had," he said, "the saddest faces I ever saw."

 He worked as a printer in New York City, Philadelphia, St. Louis, and Cincinnati, joining the newly formed International Typographical Union, the printer's trade union.
 He educated himself in public libraries in the evenings, finding wider information than at a conventional school.
 Twain described his boyhood in Life on the Mississippi, stating that "there was but one permanent ambition" among his comrades: to be a steamboat man.